 When we sweat, the sweat drops have surface tension, as with any water surface.
 The water molecules are in thermal oscillation, or bombardment.
-They have a temperature distribution - the Maxwell-Boltzmann distribution (Week 9) of Statistical Mechanics.
+They have a temperature distribution - the Maxwell-Boltzmann distribution [Week 9] of Statistical Mechanics.
 It is only the more energetic (fast-moving, hotter) molecules that have enough momentum to break out of the drop against the force of the surface tension.
 Thus evaporation of sweat cools one by draining the sweat differentially of its 'hotter' molecules, so we lose heat and cool down.

 Note that this does not work if the air is humid, as then it is harder for evaporation to take place.
 We still lose water through sweat (so risk becoming dehydrated), but do not get the benefit of the cooling (so our core temperature will rise, if we are taking strenuous exercise).
-This is why humid conditions are feared by endurance athletes such as marathon runners: this can lead to heat-stroke.
+This is why humid conditions are feared by endurance athletes such as marathon runners: this can lead to heat-stroke (I should know - I've been there!).

-Q5.
+Q6.
 Why does water boil?
+Why does water freeze?

-As in Q4: at a high enough temperature, most of the water molecules are energetic enough to break through the water surface.
+Boiling.
+As in Q5: at a high enough temperature, most of the water molecules are energetic enough to break through the water surface.